The Central Route Charges Office and the Route Charges System

 Whilst the Agency was paving the way to set up the Central Route Charges Office, the Member States agreed, in November 1970, on the terms for the participation of non-Member States in the joint route charges system.
 Thereafter, bilateral agreements with Contracting States were negotiated, so when the system began to be implemented in steps on 1 November 1971 contracts already existed with Austria (July 1971), Switzerland (August 1971) and Portugal (October 1971).
 Spain reached an agreement on 17 December 1971 and Portugal extended its contract to cover the Santa Maria airspace over the Atlantic by a supplementary agreement in May 1972.

-In 2016, 39 states participated in the Route Charges System.
+As of 1 April 2017, 40 states are participating in the Route Charges System.

 The decision-making body governing the common route charges is the enlarged Commission for Route Charges and consists of the Ministers of Transport of the Member States or their alternates.
 It determines the principles for establishing the costs incurred by States in respect of en-route services and also determines the common rules for calculating route charges.